-The next product is a skin balm, designed to promote skin healing, while the final one focuses on cellular energy, metabolism and similar areas.
-Once again, the ingredients choice (for perform) is similar to other products on the market.
+The next product is a skin balm, designed to promote skin healing, while the final one focuses on cellular energy, metabolism, and similar areas.
+Once again, the choice of the ingredients (for perform) is similar to other products on the market.
 There is some evidence for the various components but not a dramatic amount.

 The end result is that for animals and humans, there isn’t much evidence at all.
 The human products have more scientific support – but the items are less unique.
 In fact, there are probably hundreds of similar items on the market that all make the same claims.